DannyahIA/aura-intelligent-answers-module/README.md

+### Aura Project
-# aura-intelligent-answers-module
+# Intelligent Answers Module
-This module is the core of Aura's smart automation.
-It processes requests from voice assistants like Alexa, leveraging adaptive AI models to provide intelligent answers and actions.
-Its modular design allows for easy integration with multiple AI providers.
+The "brain" of Aura's automation, this module processes requests from voice assistants like Alexa.
+It leverages an adaptive AI system with multiple providers (Gemini, GPT, etc.) to generate intelligent responses and actions.
+All interactions are logged for analysis and system improvement, and its modular design allows for easy swapping or upgrading of AI models.